ruitaiS/alpacaPack/readme.md

+### Feb 28
+Working on conversion to finnhub stream
+Seems to be connected, but priceListener needs some tweaking to properly parse the incoming data

 ### Feb 24

 Alpaca is phasing out polygon, I can get a free month but after i'll have to pay 200 a month, so I really need to get this going.